Jon A. Jensen

-Jon A. Jensen (born 1963) is a lieutenant general in the United States Army.
-He currently serves as the 22nd director of the Army National Guard.
+Jon A. Jensen (born 1963) is a retired lieutenant general in the United States Army.
+He served as the 22nd director of the Army National Guard from 2020 to 2024, and as the acting vice chief of the National Guard Bureau from May to August 2024.
 He previously served as the adjutant general of the Minnesota National Guard from November 2017 to August 2020.
 Prior to that, he was assigned as commanding general of the 34th Infantry Division from January 2017 to October 2017 and as deputy commanding general for United States Army Africa from 2015 to 2017.

-He assumed his current assignment on 10 August 2020, with an effective date of rank of 3 August 2020.
+LTG Jensen retired on August 5, 2024.

 Education

 Jensen attended Lewis Central High School in Council Bluffs, Iowa, graduating in 1982.
 He is a 1986 graduate of Northwest Missouri State University.
 Jensen later earned master's degrees from the United States Army Command and General Staff College in Fort Leavenworth, Kansas and the United States Army War College in Carlisle, Pennsylvania.